Chirag-ahir/SFC-Preparation/README.md

 A list view is a filtered list of records where you can view records for one object at a time.
 For example, a list of Contacts, Accounts, or Opportunities.

 Modify list view of object: https://youtu.be/PjiSTxBWcrk?si=UWXs9AOtFnbGTDSV&t=850

+What is assignment rules?<br>
+Assignment rules in salesforce is a feature that automatically assigns leads and cases to users or queues baseed on specific criteria.
+There can be only one active assignment rule at a time.

 What is Record ID in salesforce?<br>
 Record Ids are the 15 Digit unique values for each record in Salesforce.